membrane/api-gateway/distribution/examples/rest2soap/README.md

 ```

 You will see that there is a serviceProxy that directs calls to the port `2000` to www.thomas-bayer.com:80.
-Additionally the REST2SOAPInterceptor is set for the rule.
+Additionally, the REST2SOAPInterceptor is set for the rule.
 The interceptor will be called during the processing of each request.

 Now take a closer look at the rest2Soap element: